 Full list of all UK schools closed today due to snow and ice

-Hundreds of schools will remain closed for a second day as snow and ice continue to cause disruption across the country amid multiple weather warnings.
+Hundreds of schools will remain closed for a third day as snow and ice continue to cause disruption across the country amid multiple weather warnings.

-Temperatures will struggle to get above freezing as many people are due to return to school or work after the festive period, with the Met Office warning that cold conditions will bring a range of hazards over the next few days.

-Two amber snow warnings and five yellow snow and ice warnings remain in place across Scotland, the North West, east and south west of England, Northern Ireland, and Wales.
+The Met Office has issued yellow ice warnings for most of the UK, including Northern Ireland, for Wednesday morning amid an Arctic air mass which has brought wintry showers across the country.

+A yellow warning for snow and ice is in place all day on Wednesday in northern Scotland, with residents there told to expect a further 5 to 10cm of snow.

+Temperatures are expected to drop as low as minus 6C in parts of rural Scotland and just below freezing more widely overnight, the Met Office said.

-Much of Scotland has faced the worst of the weather, with hundreds of schools in the north of the country remaining closed on Tuesday.
-Schools in Shetland, Orkney and Aberdeenshire will remain shut on Tuesday after pupils enjoyed an extra day of holiday on Monday following the festive break due to the weather.
+Much of Scotland has faced the worst of the weather, with hundreds of schools in the north of the country remaining closed on Wednesday.
+Hundreds of schools in the Highlands and Aberdeenshire will remain shut on Wednesday after pupils enjoyed an extra day of holiday on Monday following the festive break due to the weather.

 You can check the status of your child’s school here: